Internet slang: Use beyond computer-mediated communication

 Internet slang has crossed from being mediated by the computer into other non-physical domains.
 Here, these domains are taken to refer to any domain of interaction where interlocutors need not be geographically proximate to one another, and where the Internet is not primarily used.
 Internet slang is now prevalent in telephony, mainly through short messages (SMS) communication.
 Abbreviations and interjections, especially, have been popularized in this medium, perhaps due to the limited character space for writing messages on mobile phones.
 Another possible reason for this spread is the convenience of transferring the existing mappings between expression and meaning into a similar space of interaction.

 At the same time, Internet slang has also taken a place as part of everyday offline language, among those with digital access.
 The nature and content of online conversation is brought forward to direct offline communication through the telephone and direct talking, as well as through written language, such as in writing notes or letters.
-In the case of interjections, such as numerically based and abbreviated Internet slang, are not pronounced as they are written physically or replaced by any actual action.
+In the case of interjections, such as numerically based and abbreviated Internet slang, they are not pronounced as they are written physically or replaced by any actual action.
 Rather, they become lexicalized and spoken like non-slang words in a "stage direction" like fashion, where the actual action is not carried out but substituted with a verbal signal.
 The notions of flaming and trolling have also extended outside the computer, and are used in the same circumstances of deliberate or unintentional implicatures.